-  Gone are the days when selling your home meant tedious cleaning, staging, and marketing — not to mention weeks (or even months) of waiting time.
-Thanks to a new-age option calling iBuying, selling a house is as easy as a few taps of the keyboard.
+Gone are the days when selling your home meant tedious cleaning, staging, and marketing—not to mention weeks (or even months) of waiting time.
+Thanks to a new option called iBuying, selling a house is as easy as a few taps of the keyboard.

 What Are iBuyers?

 iBuyers are companies that purchase homes outright, directly from the owner.
-The seller doesn’t have to pay an agent, list the home, stage it, market it or even show it to potential buyers.
-Instead, they tell the iBuyer about the property — things like its age, condition, zip code, etc. — and using data and mathematical algorithms, the iBuyer predicts the home’s future value.
+The seller doesn’t have to pay an agent, list the home, stage it, market it, or even show it to potential buyers.
+Instead, they tell the iBuyer about the property—things like its age, condition, and zip code—and using data and mathematical algorithms, the iBuyer predicts the home’s future value.